isaschm/admission-controller-webhook-demo/README.md

 This repository contains a small HTTP server that can be used as a Kubernetes [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19).

-The logic of this demo webhook is fairly simple: it enforces more secure defaults for running containers as non-root user.
-While it is still possible to run containers as root, the webhook ensures that this is only possible if the setting `runAsNonRoot` is *explicitly* set to `false` in the `securityContext` of the Pod.
-If no value is set for `runAsNonRoot`, a default of `true` is applied, and the user ID defaults to `1234`.

 ## Prerequisites

 A cluster on which this example can be tested must be running Kubernetes 1.24.0 or above,